Release notes for OpenJDK 11.0.9

 OpenJDK 11 is supported on Microsoft Windows and Red Hat Enterprise Linux until October 2024.

-RHEL 6 is reaching towards the end of life in November 2020.
-Due to this, OpenJDK will not be supporting RHEL 6 as a supporting configuration after October 2020 release.
+RHEL 6 has reached the end of life in November 2020.
+Due to this, OpenJDK is not supporting RHEL 6 as a supporting configuration.

 For more information, see the OpenJDK Life Cycle and Support Policy.

 OpenJDK in Red Hat Enterprise Linux contains a number of structural changes from the upstream distribution of OpenJDK.
 The Windows version of OpenJDK tries to follow Red Hat Enterprise Linux as closely as possible.

 The most notable changes are the following: